Nitro Cycles BMW K100 Cafe Racer

 To improve upon the K100’s handling Nitro Cycles have fit a Hagon rear shock, rebuilt the fork internals and added brand new rubber to the original cast rims.
 With the engine purring like a German Rex some basic performance improvements were then in order.
 The carbs were tuned to suit a high flowing pod filter and the original 4-into-1 headers were adapted to hold an Akrapovic muffler.
 This is one brick that’ll really fly!

-One thing BMW did right with the K100 was they created a beautifully shaped tank, which also happens to be constructed from lightweight aluminium.
+One thing BMW did right with the K100 was to create a beautifully shaped tank, which also happens to be constructed from lightweight aluminium.
 Recognising both of these factors the Nitro team retained the factory tank painting it and the rest of the bodywork in a gunmetal and satin black combo.